The Density of Sense

 I was working inside the interval where sensation arrives before language.
 Where feeling precedes narrative.
 Where perception has not yet been organised into explanation.
 These works hold that unstable interval, allowing uncertainty to remain long enough for sensation to arrive before thought closes it down.

-They are records of perception, confusion, receptivity and the unknown, the terrain of a body learning, slowly, how to stay.
+They are records of perception, confusion, receptivity and the unknown, the terrain of a body learning, slowly, how to be.

-These works were not made to explain trauma.
-They were made to survive it.
+These works were made to survive trauma, not explain it.

-Works for Moments of Being and Celestial Blobbies emerged during this period.
-They appeared through proprioceptive, kinaesthetic and psychological excavation, functioning as residual memory made visible, fragments of affect lifted out of the sensory field and merged into form.
+Works for Moments of Being, Home Spectres, Phantasmagoria, Wish.
+Listen and Celestial Blobbies emerged from this period.
+They appeared through proprioceptive, kinaesthetic and psychological excavation.
+Residual memory made visible.
+Experiential debris.
+Sentimental sediments.
+Collapsed saturated meaning.

 They were early experiments in letting the body think through matter.